eftours/wojo-interview/README.md

 ## Overview

 This project is a simplified real world application for users wanting to book hotel rooms and specify their rooming preferences at the time of checkout.
 In this repo, you can find both the UI and API under the `/apps` folder.
-You'll also find a draft PR [here](https://github.com/eftours/wojo-interview/pull/1) that mirrors a potential feature request from our Operations team.

 This project is a set up as a turborepo that contains all the pieces that make up the wojo interview rooming problem.